-Our aim is to facilitate research on children and families conducted by the Human Development and Family Studies faculty, serve as a child development laboratory for undergraduate and graduate students, and provide early childhood programs for children from 0-6 years of age.
+Our aim is to facilitate research about children and families conducted by the Human Development and Family Studies faculty, serve as a child development laboratory for undergraduate and graduate students, and provide early childhood programs for children from 0-6 years of age.
 As one component of CCFS, the Early Childhood Laboratory programs exists primarily to provide a population with which research may be conducted.
 The program provides natural observational opportunities for undergraduate and graduate students, as well as visiting scholars.
 In addition, the faculty and staff facilitate outreach opportunities between the CCFS, the campus, and the community.

-We facilitate active research projects done-on-site, piloting of research methods, and recruitment efforts for researchers.
+We facilitate active research projects done on-site, piloting of research methods, and recruitment efforts for researchers.

-Questions about conducting research or recruiting research participants at the CCFS can be directed to the CCFS Advisory Committee Chairperson or ECl Director.
+Questions about conducting research or recruiting research participants at the CCFS can be directed to the CCFS Advisory Committee Chairperson or ECL Director.